Understanding the Basics can Help You Prepare When Facing an IRS Audit

 If you disagree with the result of an audit, you can appeal.
 However, it is important to recognize that there is a deadline for filing an appeal, so be sure to consult with a lawyer as soon as possible if you aren’t already represented.

-Taxpayers in the San Diego area can get help from the law firm of Janathan L. Allen, APC.
-Our firm represents individuals and business facing all types of tax issues, including audits, compliance and tax planning.
+Taxpayers in the San Diego area can get help from the Allen Barron and the Law Firm of Janathan L. Allen, APC.
+Our firm represents individuals and business facing an IRS audit and all types of tax issues including audits, collections, compliance and tax planning.